Peaky Blinders (TV series): Series 5

 The BBC commissioned a fifth series in mid-2016.
 On 22 August 2018, it was confirmed that series 5 would be broadcast on BBC One.
 Having already premiered to a select audience at Birmingham Town Hall on 18 July 2019, the series began airing on BBC One on 25 August 2019.

 Series 6

 On 5 May 2018, Steven Knight told Birmingham Press Club that "we are definitely doing [series] six".
 Production on the series was due to begin in March 2020, but was delayed due to the COVID-19 pandemic.
 During 2020, rumours emerged linking comedian Rowan Atkinson to the show for the role of Adolf Hitler in series 6, but the producers denied the involvement saying that the news is "completely false".

 On 18 January 2021, it was announced that series six, which had just begun filming, would be the final television series of Peaky Blinders; though Knight revealed "the story will continue in another form".
-Helen McCrory, who played the character of Polly Gray, died in April 2021 and had been unable to film any scenes for the series.
+Helen McCrory, who played the character of Polly Gray, died in April 2021, thus unable to film any scenes for the series.
 Series six premiered on 27 February 2022.

-Future

-Following the announcement that the sixth series would be the last, Knight clarified that, following the year-long production hiatus in 2020, it had been decided to produce a feature length movie in place of a seventh television series, with other connected television series potentially following.
-There is still no production date, but creator Steven Knight has revealed that the movie should be in cinema in 2024.

-Peaky Blinders won the Returning Drama award at the 2022 National Television Awards ceremony, with Knight subsequently confirming during his acceptance speech that production of the film would begin in Spring 2023.